top of page

 Placement & Use Tips

-Place lamps on stable surfaces away from moisture (e.g., not directly in damp bathrooms unless designed for that environment).
-Salt absorbs moisture, so humidity can cause “weeping” or moisture droplets.
+• Place lamps on stable surfaces away from moisture (e.g., not directly in damp bathrooms unless designed for that environment).
+Salt absorbs moisture, which can cause “weeping” or moisture droplets.

-Keep away from pets that might lick salt (ingesting large amounts of salt is harmful).
+• Keep away from pets that might lick salt, as ingesting large amounts can be harmful.

-Use bulbs or LEDs of appropriate wattage or voltage.
-Avoid overheating.
+• Use bulbs or LEDs of appropriate wattage or voltage to avoid overheating.
 LED bulbs produce less heat and often last longer.

 Maintenance

-If lamp becomes “wet” on the surface, wipe gently with a dry or barely damp cloth.
+• If the lamp becomes “wet” on the surface, wipe gently with a dry or barely damp cloth.

 Summary & Best Practices: Choosing the Right Lamp